6 Ways Commodity Boards Build Relationships With Foodservice Operators

 Showcase Versatility

 Commodity boards usually have trained culinary professionals on staff for recipe testing and educational assistance, positioning them as natural menu innovators.
-If a commodity item is already in existence on an operator menu, suggest new and interesting ways to include it across different day parts and menu parts that work for their concept.
-This may help to move product without bringing in other pantry items.
+If a commodity item already exists on an operator’s menu, look for new and interesting ways to include it across different dayparts and menu sections that fit their concept.

 -